osamasalem/osamasalem.github.io/content/blog/ownership.md

 Now, the parent remains valid even if the child is missing.
 The cost is that you’ve moved some safety checks from compile time to runtime- None means “the child is gone.”

-# In containers things can be easier
+## 4. In containers things can be easier

 With collections, Rust often provides convenient APIs.
-For example, Vec::remove gives you ownership of an element while maintaining the rest:
+For example, `Vec::remove` gives you ownership of an element while maintaining the rest:

 ```rust
 fn take_one_of_vec(parent: Vec<Child>) -> (Vec<Child>, Child) {